President Masayuki Aoki

-Until now, insurance companies have needed to exert a great deal of effort to cover the spectrum of information necessary to make an evaluation in examinations of insurance claims from customers, such as medical practices, medical products, names of injuries and illnesses, advanced medical care, and law revisions.
-However, utilizing the Insurance Knowledge Platform significantly improves the efficiency of the complicated examination processes.
+Until now, insurance companies have needed to exert a great deal of effort to cover the spectrum of information necessary to make an evaluation in examinations of insurance claims from clients, such as medical practices, medical products, names of injuries and illnesses, advanced medical care, and law revisions.

 After discharging the insured, it currently takes 2-4 weeks for insurance policy holders to receive benefits after completing paperwork with the insurance company and hospital, and it takes the insurance company about 2-3 weeks from examination to payment.

 In Phase 1, the Insurance Knowledge Platform will shorten the above-mentioned period needed for the insurance company by at least one day.

 In Phase 2, the claim process for the policy holder will be completed in minutes.